vlngf/OilMetagenomesDB/documentation/libraries/README.md

 - Should be the lab ID used at sequencing as referred to in the publication (in cases when these differ, list both separated with a `/`).
 - Can be sometimes inferred from the `Submitted Files` column of the ENA/SRA table
-- If no library name is reported on the ENA/SRA, list as `unspecified`.
+- If no library name is reported on the ENA/SRA, list as `None`.
 - Replace any spaces with underscores.
 - ⚠️ in some cases sequencing centers will assign different library_ids for libraries sequenced multiple times (e.g. across different machines).